 These data suggest that reducing risk for adverse experiences during childhood may reduce cardiovascular risk factors such as elevated blood pressure.
 Further research to test this hypothesis is warranted.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Exercise, Smoking
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Exercise, Smoking

 Keywords: Adolescent, Blood Pressure, Body Mass Index, Cardiovascular Diseases, Child, Domestic Violence, Ethnic Groups, Exercise, Family Characteristics, Health Behavior, Longitudinal Studies, Metabolic Syndrome X, Prevalence, Retrospective Studies, Risk Factors, Secondary Prevention, Smoking, Social Class, Substance-Related Disorders